 You can use our eligibility checker below to see whether you qualify for any energy help schemes.

 There are many different help measures available, and you may qualify for more than one.
-To see the different help schemes available, see our list below:
+To see the different help schemes available, take a look at our list below:

 Councils and local authorities are also allocated government funding to help vulnerable households.